sigmer/portaldocs/portal-sdk/generated/design-patterns-controls-RadioButtons.md

 * List the options in a logical order, such as most likely to be selected to least, simplest operation to most complex, or least risk to most.
 Alphabetical ordering is not recommended because it is language dependent and therefore not localizable.
 * If none of the options is a valid choice, add another option to reflect this choice, such as "None" or "Does not apply".
 * Select the safest (to prevent loss of data or system access) and most secure and private option as the default.
 If safety and security aren't factors, select the most likely or convenient option.
-* Align RadioButtons vertically instead of horizontally, if possible. horizontal alignment is harder to read and localize.
+* Align RadioButtons vertically instead of horizontally, if possible. horizontal alignment is harder to read, dependent on localization and may change/wrap when the page reflows.

 <a name="best-practices-don-t"></a>
 #### Don&#39;t

-* Don't use if there are 2-4 options with short names, use the OptionsGroup instead
 * Don't use when the options are numbers that have fixed steps, like 10, 20, 30.
 Use a Slider component instead.
 * Don't use if there are more than 7 options, use a DropDown instead.
-* Don't nest with other RadioButtons, OptionsGroups or CheckBoxes.
+* Don't nest with other RadioButtons or CheckBoxes.
 If possible, keep all the options at the same level.
-* Don't use when the option names are short, use OptionsGroup instead.